Charles George Gordon

 He entered the service of the Khedive of Egypt in 1873 (with British government approval) and later became the Governor-General of the Sudan, where he did much to suppress revolts and the local slave trade.
-Exhausted, he resigned and returned to Europe in 1880.
+He then resigned and returned to Europe in 1880.

 A serious revolt then broke out in the Sudan, led by a Muslim religious leader and self-proclaimed Mahdi, Muhammad Ahmad.
 In early 1884, Gordon was sent to Khartoum with instructions to secure the evacuation of loyal soldiers and civilians and to depart with them.
-In defiance of those instructions, after evacuating about 2,500 civilians he retained a smaller group of soldiers and non-military men.
-In the months before the fall of Khartoum, Gordon and the Mahdi corresponded; Gordon offered him the Sultanate of Kordofan and the Mahdi requested Gordon to convert to his religion and join him, to which Gordon replied abruptly: "No!"
+In defiance of those instructions, after evacuating about 2,500 civilians, he retained a smaller group of soldiers and non-military men.
+In the months before the fall of Khartoum, Gordon and the Mahdi corresponded; Gordon offered him the sultanate of Kordofan and the Mahdi requested Gordon to convert to Islam and join him, which Gordon declined.
 Besieged by the Mahdi's forces, Gordon organised a citywide defence that lasted for almost a year and gained him the admiration of the British public, but not of the government, which had wished him not to become entrenched there.
 Only when public pressure to act had become irresistible did the government, with reluctance, send a relief force.
 It arrived two days after the city had fallen and Gordon had been killed.